Jeff Bleich: Jeff Bleich Centre

 In 2018, Flinders University in Adelaide established the Jeff Bleich Centre for the U.S. Alliance in Digital Technology, Security, and Governance, in recognition of Bleich's work in this field.
 Now called the Jeff Bleich Centre for Democracy and Disruptive Technologies (JBC), the centre is a research centre within the College of Business, Government and Law at Flinders.

 Family and personal life

 Bleich's wife is Rebecca Pratt "Becky" Bleich, and they have three children.
 He collects Elvis Presley memorabilia.

-Bleich was a longtime friend of Willie Mays, and serves as trustee of the Willie Mays and May Maes Trust and on the board of the Say Hey Foundation.
-In Australia, he regularly attended home games of the Canberra Cavalry Australian Baseball League team, normally in association with the American-Australian Association.
+Bleich was a longtime friend of Willie Mays, and serves as trustee of the Willie Mays and May Maes Trust and chair of the board of the Say Hey Foundation.
+In Australia, he regularly attended home games of the Canberra Cavalry Australian Baseball League team, normally in association with the American Australian Association.